 Although my career was heading in a fairly predictable direction, in 2009 everything changed as we emigrated to Finland.
 There were many reasons behind this but the high educational standards and success with technology were definitely a factor.
 I was somewhat shocked to discover that educational technology had barely taken off and things like interactive whiteboards were unheard of.
 So now, rather than keeping up with the new, I spent four years introducing and embedding technologies that were the norm in the UK.
 I could see that from a learning perspective, Finland had got most things right.
 They really understand the nature of how people learn and in quite simple and common sense ways, they just get on with it and reap amazing results.
 I wanted to see how much more this could be improved with technology, so by the time I left in 2013, I felt that I was leaving a very positive legacy that my school would be able to share with others.
 Meanwhile, my understanding of learning theory had been reignited.

-Back in the UK, I worked mainly in Adult and Community Learning and continued my edtech passion to improve learning across four adult learning centres.
+Back in the UK, I worked as an Area Manager in Adult and Community Learning and continued my edtech passion to improve learning across four adult learning centres.
 Alongside this, I studied for my Master's degree in Online and Distance Learning, with the intention of moving into e-learning design and content creation.
 In my role as Area Manager - Digital, I upgraded the entire IT infrastructure for our organisation, provided staff training in interactive technologies to improve learning and worked with our Moodle-based VLE and other online tools to improve access to online learning.